Battle of West Hunan: Casualties

 After the battle, the Japanese first announced that they only had 11,000 casualties (5,000 KIA).
 They later revised the figures to include an additional 15,000 casualties "due to diseases".
 Finally, they admitted to a casualty figure of 27,000.
 On the other hand, the Chinese claimed to have inflicted on the Japanese 36,358 casualties, including 12,651 KIA.
 The Chinese sustained 21,040 casualties (including 824 officers) with 7,817 KIA and 380 MIA.
 In the report from the First Demobilization Bureau regarding the battle of West Hunan, the Japanese Army suffered about 15,000 killed and about 50,000 wounded.
-This figure likely included losses of the Japanese Army on other fronts and possibly included the total losses of the 20th army in Hunan and Guangxi.
 The 109th Infantry Regiment of the 116th Division was nearly wiped out.
 By April 25, the 1st Battalion had only 125 troops left, the 2nd Battalion had only 246 left, and the 3rd Battalion had only 175 left.

 Aftermath

 In the battle, the 51st division of the 74th corps "blocked more than 6,000 enemy troops in the area east of Longtansi (龍潭司), repeatedly defeated the enemy in Fangdong (放洞), Hongyan (紅岩), and Dahuangsha (大黃沙) for more than 20 days, smashing the enemy's attempt to enter and exit An Giang to block the Yuan River and sweep the Xuefeng Mountain.
 The enemy was annihilated in Fangdong with unprecedented success, completing the arduous mission and laying the foundation for ultimate victory in the battle."
 On November 24, 1945, the Nationalist Government awarded the Flying Tiger flag to the division.